 A new study says that dark chocolate may improve blood flow to the legs and help those with Peripheral Artery Disease (PAD) walk longer and farther.

 What is PAD, you ask?
-Peripheral Artery Disease is a condition in which plaque builds up in the arteries that carries blood to the brain as well as other organs and limbs, according to Financial Express.
+Peripheral Artery Disease is a condition in which plaque builds up in the arteries that carry blood to the brain as well as other organs and limbs, according to Financial Express.

 The study consisted of 20 patients (14 men and six women all between the age of 60 and 78) that suffer from PAD.